Q: Who establishes and enforces advertising laws?

 Q: Must advertisers provide information to support their claims?

-A: Yes.
-The FTC requires advertisers to have a reasonable basis for making objective claims in an advertisement.
+A: The FTC requires advertisers to have a reasonable basis for making objective claims in an advertisement.
 For example, if an advertisement claims that “tests prove” a certain result, then the advertiser must have appropriate test results that prove the claim.
+While an advertiser need not provide proof proactively, suppoprt for the claim must be produced if challenged by the FTC or an attorney general.
 The level of support required depends on what claims are made or implied in the advertisement.
 The FTC evaluates certain factors to determine the level of proof needed.
 These factors include the type of product, type of claim, the benefit of a truthful claim, ease of substantiating a claim, consequences of a false claim, and the amount of substantiation experts in the field believe is reasonable.

 Q: Does the FTC also make sure advertisers don’t use other people’s copyrighted material or trademarks?

 A: The FTC does not regulate the use of “intellectual property” (copyrighted works or trademarks such as pictures, images, characters, songs, logos or brands) in advertisements.
-However, an advertiser must get permission or a license from the owner of a copyright or trademark before including the work or trademark in an advertisement.
-Advertisers who do not consult copyright or trademark owners open themselves to lawsuits.
+An advertiser must get permission or a license from the owner of a copyright or trademark before including the work or trademark in an advertisement.
+Advertisers who do not consult copyright or trademark owners open themselves to lawsuits from the owners of those rights.

 Q: Our company wants to run a promotional contest.
 What should we know before advertising it?

 A: Make sure you are not conducting an illegal lottery.
 All fifty states and federal laws prohibit illegal lotteries.
-An illegal lottery is a lottery that is not run by the state and has the following three elements: (1) a prize – anything of value awarded to winners; (2) chance – random selection of winners; (3) consideration – monetary or some kinds of non-monetary value given to participate.
+An illegal lottery generally is a lottery that is not run by the state (or certain charities in some states) and has the following three elements: (1) a prize – anything of value awarded to winners; (2) chance – random selection of winners; (3) consideration – monetary or some kinds of non-monetary value given to participate.
 Advertisers may eliminate the “chance” element by making the sweepstakes a contest of skill.
-Advertisers often eliminate the “consideration” element by providing an alternative method of entry, such as the opportunity to enter by calling a toll free number, which does not require giving value to participate.
+Advertisers often eliminate the “consideration” element by providing an alternative method of entry, such as the opportunity to enter by mailing a postcard or sending an email, which does not require giving value to participate.
+With most of these contests happening on social media now, be sure to consult the FTC guidelines and each social media's platform to understand what is allowed in those mediums.

 Q: What can happen to those who violate advertising laws and regulations?

-A: The Federal Trade Commission (FTC) has a wide variety of ways to deal with violators.
-For example, the FTC may issue a “cease and desist” order to stop the illegal conduct.
+A: There are many ways that the FTC and each state's attorney general can deal with violators.
+For example, either may issue a “cease and desist” order to stop the illegal conduct and/or issue a "corrective" ad to counter the advertiser's earlier misleading ads.
 The FTC may further “fence-in” the advertiser by prohibiting misleading ads across all of the advertiser’s other unrelated product lines.
-The FTC also may order an advertiser to issue a “corrective” ad to counter the advertiser’s earlier misleading ads.
-In addition, a consumer or competitor may bring a claim (lawsuit) under federal or state law to recover “damages” (compensation, generally in the form of money) caused by unfair or deceptive practices or acts.
+In addition, a consumer or competitor may bring a lawsuit under federal or state law to recover damages caused by unfair or deceptive practices or acts or, for interstate advertisements, file a chllenge with the Council of Better Bsuiness Bureau's National Advertising Division.